David Cameron pledges to 'protect' state pension

 He said the government also had to do more to help young people such as increasing the number of apprenticeships.

 He refused to drawn on whether the Conservatives would cut back on pensioner benefits such as the winter fuel payment, free bus passes and television licences for the over 75s.

 The Lib Dems and Labour have both supported the pensions "triple lock" in principle but have made no commitment about whether they would keep it after the next election.

 Labour leader Ed Miliband said: "We will set out our plans in the manifesto for all of our tax and spending proposals.

 "That's the right time to do it but nobody should be in any doubt about my commitment to the triple-lock on pensions."

 Asked whether the triple lock would be included in any welfare cap, he said: "In the short term we've said they're not part of the social security cap.
-Obviously in the longer term we have to keep an eye on these things, the long term forecasts for pensions."'Gravy first'
+Obviously in the longer term we have to keep an eye on these things, the long term forecasts for pensions."